alibaba/terraform-provider/website/docs/d/account.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following attributes are returned:

 * `id` - Account ID (e.g. "1239306421830812").
 It can be used to construct an ARN.